-The trail would make use of existing coastal paths on the ground, where they meet the criteria for the trail.
-In other places, new paths would need to be created or existing walked routes significantly improved, in order to bring them up to National Trail standards.
-Our estimate of the capital costs for physical establishment of the trail on the proposed route, which recognises the extent of work required, is £415,949 (exclusive of any VAT) and is informed by:
+The trail would make extensive use of existing coastal paths on the ground around Flamborough Head and through the country park north of Filey.
+It would also make use of promenades in Withernsea, Hornsea, Bridlington and Filey.
+For much of the remaining majority of the stretch new paths will need to be constructed, or signposted.
+Our estimate of the capital costs for physical establishment of the trail on the proposed route is £634,825 and is informed by:

-- information already held by the access authority, Cumbria County Council, in relation to the management of the existing public rights of way; and - information gathered while visiting affected land and talking to the people who own and manage it about the options for the route.
+- information already held by the access authority, the East Riding of Yorkshire Council and North Yorkshire County Council, in relation to the management of the existing Yorkshire Wolds Way National Trail; and - information gathered while visiting affected land and talking to the people who own and manage it about the options for the route.

-The main elements to the overall cost are as follows:
+There are four main elements to the overall cost: